souly1/ion-image-search/README.md

 $webImageSelector.show(configuration);
 ```

-The `show` method receives one optional parameter
+The `show` method receives one optional configuration parameter and returns an object with 2 fields: `image` and `searchString`

+## Return object

+`image` - The image object selected, has property `url` which is url of the image
+`searchString` - The search string used to retrieve the image
 ## Configuration Attributes

 The configuration attributes and default values can be found in the `ionImageSearch.config.js` file